 All student organization presidents and treasurers are required to attend the Just Do It training one time per academic year.
 The training is good for one academic year.
 All new student organization presidents and treasurers must attend the Blueprint Training (even if the former president or treasurer attended the previous semester).
 Student organizations register for Just Do It training at the beginning of the semester through an e-mail sent to all student organization Presidents and Treasures.
 Questions regarding Just Do It training can be directed to CSJ ABSO.

 Protection of Minors Training

 Members of student organizations which work with children under 18 are required to attend a Protection of Minors training.
-Questions regarding Protection of Minors Training can be directed to CSJ ABSO.
+Sign up here for CSJ’s Protection of Minors training.

 CSJ ABSO falls under Georgetown University's Protection of Minors policy.